-Open banking was introduced this month for current accounts – but what exactly is it?
+Open banking was introduced on 13 January 2018 for current accounts – but what exactly is it?

-Put simply, it will allow companies to access current accounts to gather information about how people can improve how they run their money.
+Put simply, it allows companies to access current accounts to gather information about how people can improve how they run their money.

-Banks and other registered financial services companies – known as Third Party Providers (TPP) – that may launch as a result of this new scheme will be able to offer tailored money saving services.
+Banks and other registered financial services companies – known as Third Party Providers (TPP) – that may launch as a result of this new scheme are able to offer tailored money saving services.

 What are the benefits of open banking?